formsandflows/PACo/Components/New release/PACo_Form_A.md

 - DropDown
 - TextInput

-More will be added due time.
+More field types will be added in the future.

 The choice values for field of type "ComboBoxSingle" or a "Dropdown" can added to the form definition.
 The form definition can be dynamically created meaning that for example the choice values can be dynamic and stored outside the canvas app.